Kotlin/analysis-api/Writerside/topics/Diagnostics.md

 # Diagnostics

-Analysis API allows you to access and analyze compiler diagnostics (errors and warnings) associated with entire files or specific elements.
+The Analysis API allows you to access and analyze compiler diagnostics (errors and warnings) associated with entire files or specific elements.

 ## Diagnostics in a `KtFile`